gbif/hp-swissnatcoll/en/how-to-publish-data.md

 {: .box }
 The mappings window (Step 2 of 3) has three parts:
-<br>- *Quick Start*: if your field names are exactly the same as the DAGI's attributes, the mapping can be automatically performed by **✨Try auto-mapping**.
-The second button can be used after the first mapping.
+- *Quick Start*: if your field names are exactly the same as the DAGI attributes, the mapping can be automatically performed by **✨Try auto-mapping**.
+The second button **🔄️Load existing mapping** can be used after the first mapping.
 It mapps your fields the same way you mapped them previously (as long as your field names do not change).
-<br>- *Required attributes*: mandatory attributes that have to be mapped in order to go to the next step.
+- *Required attributes*: mandatory attributes that have to be mapped in order to go to the next step.
 At the moment, only two attributes are mandatory in DAGI ([scientificName](https://dwc.tdwg.org/terms/#dwc:scientificName){:target="_blank"} and [catalogNumber](https://dwc.tdwg.org/terms/#dwc:catalogNumber){:target="_blank"}).
-<br> - *Additional columns*: the other attributes present in your dataset.
+- *Additional columns*: the other attributes present in your dataset.
 The number depends on the number of columns in your imported file.
+After selecting the required attributes, the button **➕Add all** is available for clicking.
+It adds all of your columns at once.
+Then you can select the corresponding DAGI attribute for each of them

 1. If your field names are 100% the same as the Data Aggregator's attribute, click on **✨Try auto-mapping**.
 2. If you already did a mapping, click on **🔄️Load existing mapping** and simply check the mapping before clicking on **Update mapping**.